Language-Guided Face Animation by Recurrent StyleGAN-based Generator: Related Work

 \section{Related Work}

-\textbf{Language Guided Visual Manipulation.} General Adversarial Networks(GANs) have made great progress in high-quality face, animal, car generation~\cite{stylegan,stylegan2} and complex scene generation~\cite{biggan}.
+\textbf{Language Guided Visual Manipulation.} Visual manipulation has been extensively studied and applied across various domains, including style transfer~\cite{johnson2016perceptual,gatys2016styletransfer,ding-24-style} and image translation~\cite{vid2vid,zhu2017cyclegan}.
+General Adversarial Networks(GANs) have made great progress in high-quality face, animal, car generation~\cite{stylegan,stylegan2} and complex scene generation~\cite{biggan}.
 The pre-trained generators, \textit{e.g.}, StyleGAN~\cite{stylegan,stylegan2}, have good disentangled space.
 A photorealistic image could be generated by sampling a point from pre-trained latent space.
 The image could be edited by changing the point's moving directions and step length~\cite{shen2020interfacegan,shen2021closedform}.
 Strong pre-trained cross-modal models, \textit{e.g.}, CLIP~\cite{CLIP}, have been widely used for text-driven image manipulation.
 Bau \textit{et al.}~\cite{paintbyword} mask an area of interest, apply non-gradient methods to create semantic paint based on open full-text descriptions.
 Xia \textit{et al.}~\cite{xia2021tedigan} utilize an inversion module designed for StyleGAN, a visual-linguistic similarity learning module, and optimize for each instance.
 Another work StyleCLIP~\cite{styleclip} proposes three methods for text-driven image editing: latent vector optimization, latent mapper for specific text, and global directions in StyleSpace.
 Diffusion models have demonstrated strong power on content creation~\cite{pmlr-v162-glide,ramesh2022dalle2,saharia2022imagen}.
 They mask then create with the text guidance.
 With CLIP's~\cite{CLIP} supervision, manipulation could happen in space editing~\cite{shi2021spaceedit}, hair editing~\cite{wei2021hairclip}, domain adaptation~\cite{stylegan-nada}, and style transfer~\cite{kwon2021clipstyler}.
 In our work, we adopt the pre-trained generator~\cite{stylegan2} to get high-quality frames and a cross-modal model to measure the similarity between the frame and given language.